-When you call our intake phone number (1.855.222.2575), Carol Landfried, our Intake Coordinator, will spend time with you, listening to your concerns, asking pertinent questions, so that we may consider the best therapist 'fit' for you, taking your input into consideration.
-She will also ask some financial questions, so that we can determine what your cost will be.
-If you have insurance, we do our best to have someone credentialed with your insurance to work with you.
-For those without insurance, our fees are based on income level, comparable to what is typical in the field of counseling, except that where income is limited, our fees are much more affordable.
+The Intake Coordinator will ask some questions about how you wish to pay for counseling.
+If you have insurance, we do our best to have one of our therapists who is credentialed with your insurance to work with you.
+If one is not available, or for those without insurance (or who choose not to use insurance), our fees are based on income level on a sliding scale comparable to what is typical in the field of counseling.
+Where income is limited, our fees are much more affordable.
 We desire that all who seek counseling will be able to receive it, so we do our best to make counseling affordable for everyone.
 For those who qualify, we have some limited financial support to assist in the cost of counseling.
-Carol Landfried will review all this with you at your intake call.
+The Intake Coordinator will review all of this with you at your intake call.

 No, you do not have to attend or belong to any church to receive counseling with a CCC therapist.
 We value each person who seeks counseling, regardless of their particular affiliation, or no affiliation or faith commitment.

 All of the therapists with the CCC are Christians who love Jesus Christ and desire to bring His healing to others.
 Even secular research has found that people fare best in counseling when their spiritual values are part of the process.
 Ultimately, however, it is your choice if and how you wish to apply your faith (or not) in the counseling process.